 Things that take 5 minutes will take 10 here.
 Things you might get instantly in L.A. could take days in Hawaii.
 You need a contractor to come give you an estimate?
 How about 2 weeks from now?
 You need a dentist appointment?
 How about next month?
 Life in Hawaii is in sometimes in slow motion, and we like it that way.
 Even in our real estate transactions, we work slow.
 Our average escrow is 45-60 days.
 Learn to drive slow, walk slow, and live slow.
 We enjoy the drive along the coast at 35mph, just enjoying the beautiful Hawaiian views.

-10) Some people end up leaving Hawaii after a few years, and then regret it for the rest of their lives
+10) Many people end up leaving Hawaii after a few years, and then regret it for the rest of their lives

 Whatever the reason, many people who move here end up leaving after only a few years.
 And one person every week tells me how much they regret ever leaving Hawaii.
 Most people who sold their Hawaii real estate would have made hundreds of thousands of dollars if they would have held onto it.
 So don’t come thinking, “I’m going to try out Hawaii.”
 Instead, make up your mind and say, “I will make it work no matter what, I will buy a house in Hawaii, I will make it my home.”
 People give up their dream of living in Hawaii everyday, they quit and leave paradise.
 For those of us who make it, it becomes more like paradise than we thought at first.
 Here are the first 10 things to do when you move to Hawaii.